Allow IP in AWS security Groups RDP connection

 How to allow your IP to AWS Security Group (RDP)

 #1.
-Log and Select EC2 instance
+Log in and Select the EC2 instance

-Firstly, you need to login to your AWS console to access your EC2 Instance and Add rules in your AWS Security Groups.
+Firstly, you need to log in to your AWS console to access your EC2 Instance and Add rules in your AWS Security Groups.

-After you log in, Go to EC2 instance by clicking on EC2 in All / Recent Services.
+After you log in, Go to the EC2 instance by clicking on EC2 in All / Recent Services.
 This will take you to a window with two panes.

 #2.
 Access security groups